 The litigation process can be daunting enough for those with good English and knowledge of UK society and laws.
 This problem is far worse for the majority of victims of trafficking.

 Most of those who fall victim to traffickers have an inherent vulnerability; often this is caused or leads to what we would refer to as social exclusion.
-They come from countries, or communities within countries, where there is little faith in the state and in particular the courts.
+They come from countries, or communities within countries, where there is little faith in the authorities, including the courts.

 Preparing a case

 Most trafficking cases involve very robust disputes of fact.
 Much will turn on the victim’s credibility.
-Accordingly is it crucial to the prospects of success that the victim’s witness statement is as ‘fire proof’ as possible.
+Accordingly, is it crucial to the prospects of success that the victim’s witness statement is as ‘fire proof’ as possible.
 This involves checking every aspect and asking all the difficult questions before the client gets to court.
-This has to be done as sensitively and patiently as possible to avoid re-traumatising the victim.
+This has to be done as sensitively and patiently as possible to avoid re-traumatising.

 It may be worth considering if a friend or other supporter can attend the appointment with the victim.
 However, it may not be helpful for them to be present during the actual evidence-taking; advisors should consider whether their presence might inhibit the client.